-LH and FSH are elevated at birth but fall to low levels within a few months, remaining low or undetectable throughout the prepubertal years.
+Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) are elevated at birth but fall to low levels within a few months, remaining low or undetectable throughout the prepubertal years.
 Through an unknown mechanism, blood levels of the adrenal androgens dehydroepiandrosterone (DHEA) and DHEA sulfate begin to increase several years before puberty.
 Their conversion to testosterone in small amounts initiates pubic and axillary hair growth (adrenarche).
-Adrenarche can occur as early as 9 or 10 yr of age.
+Adrenarche can occur as early as 9 or 10 years of age.

 If men have these symptoms plus low serum testosterone, they are diagnosed with hypogonadism and are eligible for treatment with supplemental testosterone.